- 01. The Basics Of Guitar Improvisation

 - Forget what you know.
 Whether it's the chords, the arpeggios, or the scales, try to unlearn and to improvise in a totally freestyle way, by disavowing all theory.
 It's possible that there will be some bad notes, some strange sequences that won't agree with anything musical, but you'll be unstuck in your playing and that's what will help you enrich your musical vocabulary.

 - Record yourself.
 Every time you pick up your guitar, record yourself playing for fifteen minutes.
 During this time, improvise entirely.
 Even if you hit some bad notes, even if the melody falls short of your expectations, this short quarter of an hour will be productive, and it's very likely that you'll succeed in unleashing something interesting, something new.
 Instead of running the risk of forgetting this little bit of musical magic that you've played haphazardly, you can quickly find it again in order to fine tune it.

 Check for guitar lessons for beginners here on Superprof.

 Some Last Advice for Improvisation on the Guitar

 Whatever happens, in order to improvise, try to the opposite of what you usually do:

-You play with a pick?
+Do you play with a pick?
 Try to play with your fingers.

-You usually play in the treble range, or beyond the twelfth fret?
+Do you usually play in the treble range, or beyond the twelfth fret?
 Try closer to the head, in the first frets, and try to play the deeper range.

-You usually begin your arpeggios or your chords with the same sequence?
+Do you usually begin your arpeggios or your chords with the same sequence?
 Forbid yourself from doing that and force yourself to use another.